xbobekf/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/network/bootstrap/CliqueCoordinator.md

 ```
 ## Questions:
  1. What is the purpose of the `CliqueCoordinator` class?
-- The `CliqueCoordinator` class is responsible for coordinating the connection and communication between brokers in the Alephium network.
+- The `CliqueCoordinator` class is responsible for coordinating the connection and communication between brokers in the Oxygenium network.

 2. What is the `Ready` event used for?
 - The `Ready` event is used to indicate that all brokers in the network have successfully connected and are ready to communicate with each other.